 Amounts in the assigned fund balance classification are intended to be used by the District for specific purposes but do not meet the criteria to be classified as committed.
-The governing board has by resolution authorized the superintendent to assign fund balance.
 The board may also assign fund balance as it does when appropriating fund balance to cover a gap between estimated revenue and appropriations in the subsequent year's appropriated budget.
 Unlike commitments, assignments generally only exist temporarily.
 In other words, an additional action does not normally have to be taken for the removal of an assignment.
 Conversely, as discussed above, an additional action is essential to either remove or revise a commitment.